You’ve likely heard the phrase, “If you’re not doing A/B testing, you’re guessing” many times while reading various marketing blogs.

 I could go on and on.
 There are so many things to test.

 But as you weigh your options, focus on changes that will impact how your users interact with the page.

 You should also make sure to test an element that affects the goal you’re hoping to achieve.
-For example, testing fancy new graphics in place of old ones might help you increase the amount of time your visitors spend on a page.
+For example, testing fancy new graphics or colors in place of old ones might help you increase the amount of time your visitors spend on a page.

 You should also aim to make significant changes, especially if you’re in the early stages of optimizing your site.